AirAsia's Fernandes set to move to Jakarta

 The regional office will not mean a lesser role for the airline’s headquarters, which will remain in Malaysia, Fernandes said.
 “Nothing changes for the Malaysian operations.”

-His remarks end weeks of speculation that the airline’s headquarters would move from Sepang in the wake of a failed share swap deal between AirAsia (AIRA.KL) and national airline, Malaysian Airline System Bhd MASM.KL.
+His remarks end weeks of speculation that the airline’s headquarters would move from Sepang in the wake of a failed share swap deal between AirAsia and national airline, Malaysian Airline System Bhd.

 The deal, aimed at helping both carriers compete against rivals, fell through due to opposition from MAS’s labour union.